cozis/url.c/README.md

 # url.c
-This is a small library to parse and manipulate URLs in conformance to RFC 3986 and WHATWG.
+This is a small library to parse and manipulate URLs in conformance to RFC 3986 and (most of) the WHATWG specification.

 It features
 * No allocations